venuswku/CoastSnap/README.md

       <LocationInfo />
       ```
   - `UploadPicForm.js`: form that user fills out to upload their pictures through this website.
-    - User must provide an image and fill out the Location, Name, and Device fields.
+    - User must provide an image and fill out the Location, Name and Device fields.
     - Required properties:
       - `togglePopup`: function used to open and close the popup for confirming an image upload.
       - `setUploadProgress`: function used to set the upload progress.